 Contraindications for both quinine and quinidine include thrombocytopenia, thrombocytopenic purpura, myasthenia gravis, any heart block greater than first degree, QT prolongation, or in combination with medications that can also cause QT prolongation.

+Because of mass migration, malaria cases are now being diagnosed in the USA.
+Malaria can have a diverse presentation and it is important to be aware of this diagnosis when evaluating a patient with a fever or a traveler from the tropics.
+Healthcare workers including nurse practitioners need to know the basic features about the antimalarial medications and parameters to monitor, as these drugs do have potent adverse effects.
 G6PD screening is recommended if the patient will be started on chloroquine, hydroxychloroquine, and primaquine.
 If the patient has known mild to moderate G6PD deficiency or unknown status and is placed on any of these three medications, then it is recommended to obtain a baseline CBC as well as a CBC at day 3 and day 8 of therapy.

 A baseline ECG is recommended with primaquine, artemether-lumefantrine, mefloquine, quinine, and quinidine.
 Continuous telemetry monitoring for hypotension and cardiac conduction changes is recommended while patients are on IV quinidine.
 Also, periodic blood glucose monitoring to check for hypoglycemia should be performed while on IV therapy.